canonical/juju-verify/README.md

 2. If you run a check on a unit which contains a subordinate unit, you will only get a warning message about the existence of the subordinate unit.
-In order to check if it is safe to remove this unit, juju-verify needs to be explictly run against this subordinate unit, or the unit needs to be manually checked (if juju-verify does not support this charm yet)
+In order to check if it is safe to reboot/shutdown this unit, juju-verify needs to be explicitly run against this subordinate unit, or the unit needs to be manually checked (if juju-verify does not support this charm yet)

    Example:
    ```bash